-The total OPEB liability in the July 1, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability in the July 1, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 2.25%

 Salary increases Not applicable

-Investment rate of return 6.50%, net of investment expenses
+Investment rate of return 5.75%, net of investment expenses

 Cost-of-living adjustments None

 For active members, inactive members and healthy retirees, mortality rates were based on the MortalityPub-2010 Healthy Retiree Mortality table (for General Employees), sex-distinct, with rates multiplied by 103% for males and 101% for females.
-Pub-2010 Disabled Retiree Mortality table (for General Employees), sex-distinct, with rates multiplied by 117% for males and 112% for females.
+Pub-2010 Disabled Retiree Mortality table (for

+General Employees), sex-distinct, with rates multiplied by 117% for males and 112% for females.
 Pub-2010 Employee Mortality table (for General Employees), sex-distinct, with rates multiplied by 92% for both males and females.
 Mortality rates are projected from 2010 using the MP-2019 scale.

 The long-term expected investment rate of return assumption for the RHIC fund was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of RHIC investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Estimates of arithmetic real rates of return, for each major asset class included in the RHIC's target asset allocation as of July 1, 2021 are summarized in the following table:
+Estimates of arithmetic real rates of return, for each major asset class included in the RHIC's target asset allocation as of July 1, 2022 are summarized in the following table:

-Asset Class Target Allocation Expected Real Rate of Return
+Asset Class Target Allocation Long-term Expected Real Rate of Return

-Large Cap Domestic Equities 33.00% 5.85%

-Small Cap Domestic Equities 6.00% 6.75%
+Broad US Equity 39.00% 5.75%

-International Equities 26.00% 6.25%
+International Equities 26.00% 6.00%

-Domestic Fixed Income 35.00% 0.50%
+Core-Plus Fixed Income 35.00% 0.22%